Unveiling patterns in xorshift128+ pseudorandom number generators

 holds, and consequently the point $(x,y,z)$ plotted by xorshift128+ tends to be near the plane

 \end{corollary} \begin{remark} The normalized error (where the output range $[0,2^{64})$ is normalized to $[0,1)$ by dividing $2^{64}$) is bounded by $4(2^{64-n}-1)/2^{64} \leq 2^{2-n}$.
-Thus, for $n\geq 5$, concentration on planes would be visible, since this normalized error bound is $1/8$.
+Thus, for $n\geq 5$, the concentration on planes would be visible as this normalized error bound is $1/8$.
 To obtain a rough estimation of the distribution of the error term, after normalization, we might regard that $\epsilon_{i,n}$ are independently uniformly distributed among $[0,2^{-n})$ (although they may not be independent in reality).
-Since the error term is the summation of eight such random variables, it is approximated by a normal distribution with mean $0$ (since four plus and four minus in the coefficients) and variance $8 \times (1/12 \cdot 2^{-2n})=2/3 \cdot 2^{-2n}$ and the standard deviation $\sqrt{2/3}\cdot 2^{-n}$.
-Consequently, a rough estimation of the probability that the error is smaller than $\sqrt{2/3}\cdot 2^{-n}$ is 68\%, using the theory of normal distribution.
+Since the error term is the summation of eight such random variables, it is approximated by a normal distribution with mean $0$ (owing to the four pluses and four minuses in the coefficients) and variance $8 \times (1/12 \cdot 2^{-2n})=2/3 \cdot 2^{-2n}$ and standard deviation $\sqrt{2/3}\cdot 2^{-n}$.
+Consequently, an approximate estimation of the probability that the error is smaller than $\sqrt{2/3}\cdot 2^{-n}$ is 68\%, using the theory of normal distribution.
 Under this assumption, for example if $n=5$, the pattern would be clearly visible. \end{remark}